Brief History of Oil Development in Pico Canyon

 Hill 2 Hardison & Stewart Hill 2 1883-84 1050/1050 Lost tools and abandoned

 This map showing the Pico, Menlo, and Belmont claims is from Petroleum in Southern California, California State Mining Bureau Bulletin 63, 1913, by Paul Prutzman.
-CSO 4 is circled in red.
-What I find interesting about this map is that the tributary canyon that flows into Pico Canyon at Johnson Park is called Hughes Canyon (underlined in red).
-Stephen Peckham mentions a Hughes (or Hewes) Claim in 1866.
-Poor Mr. Hughes and his spring has disappeared from all historical accounts except Peckham's report, the the 4th Annual Report of the State Mineralogist (which used Peckham), and this map.
-Maybe he just gave up and left after the drilling bit got stuck in the well.
+CSO 4 is in red rectangle.
+The tributary canyon that flows into Pico Canyon at Johnson Park is called Hughes Canyon (underlined in red).
+The letters were used as endpoints in cross section maps.
+See here for the PDF of the Pico Canyon section in the bulletin.